2021 eastern Australia floods: Aid

 A one-off payment of $1,000 will be available for eligible adults and $400 for eligible children who were seriously injured, displaced, whose homes have been damaged or had family members who had lost their lives as a result of the storms and floods.
 According to SES Deputy Commissioner Daniel Austin, the cleanup operation will go for many more weeks after the floods had subsided and well into Easter.
-The NSW government had announced it was broadening its disaster recovery assistance to cover another 18 local government areas in Sydney.
+The government had announced it was broadening its disaster recovery assistance to cover another 18 local government areas in Sydney.

 Local RFS had ferried food and essential supplies to residents living in homes that were isolated by floodwaters, along the Hawkesbury River at Wisemans Ferry.
 The Australian Defence Force joined the flood relief effort in NSW on March 23, with 290 personnel deployed to the affected areas.
 Military helicopters went on search and rescue missions after the NSW Government asked for aid.

 Scott Morrison visited the flood affected sites, meeting the affected residents in Penrith, where he stated, "It’s heartbreaking to see the damage to so many communities, especially to those who have barely recovered from the bushfires".
 He announced an extension of a $5 million loans scheme for flood-affected businesses up to $250 million in turnover, with no payments needed for two years for the 10-year loan.
 A clean-up program funded evenly between the federal and NSW governments has aided households, businesses, farmers and local councils recuperate from the floods.
 Both the federal and NSW governments have also given recovery grants to small businesses of up to $50,000 and grants to primary producers of up to $75,000 where damage had happened.